AmityTobi/freelance-project-tracker/README.md

 Some of the more interesting engineering challenges included:

+- Migrating from local component state + LocalStorage to a real backend, without breaking the app's existing optimistic-UI feel.
+- Splitting state cleanly between server state (TanStack Query) and UI-only state (Context).
+- Building drag-and-drop task reordering with an optimistic update that reverts cleanly on failure.
+- Introducing routing so a client's URL is shareable, while keeping the existing sidebar/detail layout.
+- Debugging an Express route-ordering bug where a wildcard route (`/tasks/:taskId`) silently swallowed requests meant for a more specific route (`/tasks/reorder`).
 - Building a reusable `useForm` hook that works with multiple forms using TypeScript generics.
-- Migrating an existing JavaScript React project to TypeScript.
-- Designing reusable domain models (`Client`, `Project`, `Task`) that could be shared across the application.
+- Designing reusable domain models (`Client`, `Project`, `Task`) shared across the frontend and backend.
-- Managing deeply nested immutable state updates.
-- Building a reusable modal API using `useImperativeHandle`.
-- Implementing optimistic UI updates while handling asynchronous failures gracefully.

 ---

 ## 🌱 Future Improvements

-- Search clients
-- Filter projects
-- Project progress indicator
-- Due dates
-- Drag-and-drop task ordering
+- Drag-and-drop task movement _between_ projects (currently supports reordering within a project only)
-- Backend integration
-- Mobile responsiveness
+- Move from a JSON file to a proper database for persistent storage
+- User authentication per freelancer account
+- Task priority levels
+- Export project summaries as PDF/CSV

 ---